pawelwiejkut/pawelwiejkut.dev/content/posts/abap1909_dev_m1.md

 docker run --stop-timeout 3600 -i --name a4h -h vhcala4hci -p 3200:3200 -p 3300:3300 -p 8443:8443 -p 30213:30213 -p 30215:30215 -p 50000:50000 -p 50001:50001 -p 50013:50013 -p 50014:50014 store/saplabs/abaptrial:1909 -skip-limits-check -agree-to-sap-license
 {{< /highlight >}}

-At the beginning it is always running slow.
+In the beginning, it is always running slow.
 The best idea is to use sgen and regenerate all transactions, then it should be definitely better and pretty usable :)